-Last month, I took a 21-day reprieve from my personal Facebook page.
-I have to admit that I did get on Facebook but only to post my morning Bible Scripture and I quickly got off.
-I was listening to Pastor George Pearsons and tells of a story that televangelist Rick Renner once said that God told him, “No word, no breakfast.”
-What he meant was that read God’s Word first then have breakfast, I have adopted it, so I place Scripture first before I have breakfast with my wife.
+Last month, I took a 21-day reprieve from my personal Facebook page except for posting my morning Bible Scripture.
+One day, I was listening to Pastor George Pearsons as he tells of a story of televangelist Rick Renner that God told him, “No word, no breakfast.”
+What he meant is that God comes first before anything else.
+I have adopted it, so I place Scripture first before I have breakfast with my wife.

 Mind you, I always investigate first, like a good Berean (Acts 17:11), to see what they are saying lines up with God’s Word.
 Bereans took upon themselves as open-minded and always seeking the truth in Scripture.
 Jesus warned us about the future with false preachers/teachers of the Bible (Matthew 24:3-13).

 Being a preacher of God’s Word is not easy by no stretch of the imagination.
 Friends on my personal Facebook page that are ministers/pastors/preachers know exactly what I am talking about.
 We all have different callings, especially in pastoral ministry.